Checklist for the 20-week cooling off period in divorce

 What happens after the 20-week reflection?

-After the 20 weeks, you can apply for the conditional order.
+After 20 weeks, you can apply for a conditional order.
 You will be notified when this happens.
 After a judge has reviewed your conditional order, you will receive a Certificate of Entitlement which is to say the Courts approve and acknowledge your application to divorce.
 After that, there is a further waiting period of six weeks and one day which many people use to sort out their finances through applying for a financial consent order.

 What’s the cooling off period?

-The ‘cooling off’ period is the period between sending off your divorce application and applying for your conditional order (roughly halfway through the process).
+The ‘cooling-off’ period is the period between sending off your divorce application and applying for your conditional order (roughly halfway through the process).
 This was introduced under the new no-fault divorce laws to allow couples to emotionally process the reality of the situation and to prepare for the future apart.

 Read More